• Mental Health

 Cost & Insurance Coverage for ART Therapy

-Examples of Accelerated Resolution Therapy
+How Does Accelerated Resolution Therapy Work?

 ART therapy is conducted in a clinician’s office while the client sits comfortably in a chair.
 The first session would be an intake session.
 The therapist would gather all of the information and history relevant to their formulation of the problem and in selecting appropriate interventions.
 If the client meets the criteria to do ART, the therapist will explain what ART is, and what is known and unknown about what makes ART work.